BrahMos: Indian Army

-First regiment
+First Regiment

 On 21 June 2007, the Indian Army raised its first BrahMos regiment, designated 861 Missile Regiment, equipped with Block-I variant.
 Before the induction, four tests were conducted successfully including two by Army personnel.
 The induction took place one year before scheduled delivery in July 2008.
 Two mobile launchers and mobile command post was delivered.
 The first regiment with five mobile launcher cost $83 million to set up.

-Second regiment
+Second Regiment

 By 2009, after multiple tests, Block-II variant of the missile with advanced seeker was ready for induction.
 This will be followed by raising of two regiments of Block-II BrahMos Weapon System.
 Around 260 missiles would be bought.
 The deal would cost over ₹8000 crore.

 On 9 November 2011, the second regiment equipped with BrahMos Block-II was officially commissioned with 16 weapon systems.
 The delivery was completed ahead of schedule.
 Reports also confirmed that two more regiments were also planned including one equipped with Block-III variant.

 On 4 March 2012, the Army test fired a BrahMos missile at the Pokhran Field Firing Range.
 Following this, the second regiment of BrahMos, meant for desert warfare, was operationalised.
 The third regiment was already on order and would be inducted in Arunachal Pradesh.
 Each of the two new regiments would have 65 missiles, five Mobile Autonomous Launchers and two mobile command post.
 The development was confirmed by the then Indian Defence Minister A. K. Antony in a written reply in the Parliament.

-Third regiment
+Third Regiment

 In 2015, Indian Army activated the third regiment of BrahMos Block-II missiles, designated 344 Missile Regiment.
 The regiment which took part in the Republic Day Parade in 2025 was the latest BrahMos regiment.

-Fourth regiment
+Fourth Regiment

 On 3 August 2016, it was reported that the Cabinet Committee on Security (CCS) cleared a fourth regiment for the 'steep-dive' (Block-III) variant of the BrahMos missile at a cost of ₹4300 crore.
 The regiment would have 100 missiles, 5 mobile autonomous launchers on 12×12 heavy-duty trucks and a mobile command post.
 The regiment would be deployed in northeast region along the Line of Actual Control.
 These missiles have a steep dive capability of up to 75° which would be increased to 90°.
 As of then, the Army had inducted three regiments of Block I and II variants since 2007.

 As of April 2018, the Indian Army's fourth BrahMos regiment was under formation in Ladakh region.

 On 20 March 2025, it was reported that the Defence Acquisition Council (DAC) had cleared the procurement of additional regiments equipped with BrahMos-ER missiles worth around ₹20000 crore.
+The DAC will meet on 27 March 2026 during which it is expected to clear the Indian Army's plan to purchase large number of extended range BrahMos missiles.